LGBTQ rights in Oregon: History

 During European settlement of Oregon in the late 18th and early 19th centuries, the region was infamous for its "temptation towards immorality", mostly due to its overwhelmingly male population.
 Among the Native Americans, perceptions towards gender and sexuality were very different from those of the Western world.
 The Northern Paiute people, for instance, recognize male-bodied individuals who act, behave and live as women, known as tüdayapi.
 Similarly, among the Modoc and the Klamath peoples, t'winiːq individuals form a "third gender" alongside male and female.

 Oregon, then known as the Oregon Territory, adopted its first criminal code in 1850.
 It made no mention of sodomy or common law crimes.
 This changed in 1853, when the Oregon Territorial Legislature passed laws criminalizing sodomy with one to five years' imprisonment.
-This was later extended to one to fifteen years' imprisonment, after the so-called Portland vice scandal.
+This was later extended to one to fifteen years' imprisonment, after the Portland vice scandal.
 In 1913, the Oregon Supreme Court, in State v.
 Start, held that fellatio (oral sex), whether heterosexual or homosexual, also constituted an offence, and similarly in 1928 that mutual masturbation was also criminal.
 In addition to imprisonment, sterilization became a possible penalty for sodomy in 1913, though this was later repealed by voters with a 56% majority.
 Nonetheless, a similar law was passed in 1917, but was declared unconstitutional in 1921.
 Up until then, 127 sterilizations had been carried out in the state, many on "flagrant masturbators or sex perverts".
 Oregon accounted for about 92% of the total castrations performed in the United States between 1907 and 1921.
 The state enacted another sterilization law in 1923, providing for the castration or oophorectomy of "[...] moral degenerates and sexual perverts".
 By 1960, 2,293 people had been sterilized under this law, most of them women.
 The law was amended in 1965, and was made applicable only to the "mentally ill and the mentally retarded".
 Cunnilingus was found to be a violation of the sodomy law in 1961, in the case of State v.
 Black.

 In 1953, Oregon passed a psychopathic offender law, under which those convicted of sodomy could receive a life sentence.
 This was amended ten years later to apply only to sexual activity with children under the age of 12.